|Elliott Sound Products||Clock Motors & How They Work|

 The general principle of the multipole synchronous motor is shown in Figure 5.
 The coil is held between two plates, each with radial sections that are then bent upwards to form a ring of poles around the rotor.

 The rotor has multiple magnets embedded in a (usually) plastic disc, and these will align with the stator poles when no power is applied.
 When AC current flows in the coil, each stator pole alternates between North and South polarity, in sympathy with the applied AC.
 With 50Hz mains, this changes 50 times per second (60 with 60Hz mains).
+There are many examples where the rotor is comprised of only a single magnet, and is isn't essential to provide multiple poles.

 When the power is first applied, the rotor typically just jiggles around for a short time, until a N on the rotor aligns perfectly with a S on the stator.
 As the poles alternate between N and S magnetic polarity, the rotor follows the field and turns, jumping from one pole to the next to maintain attracting magnetic polarities.
 It may choose to run in either direction at this time.

 A significant disadvantage of synchronous motors is that they are frequency sensitive.
 A clock designed for the Australian or European market will run 20% fast in the US, and a US motor will run 16.7% slow elsewhere.
-On the other hand, they are more accurate (long term) than most quartz movements, because the power utilities worldwide maintain exceedingly accurate control over the number of AC mains cycles per day.
+On the other hand, they are more accurate (long term) than most quartz movements, because the power utilities worldwide maintain extremely accurate control over the number of AC mains cycles per day.
 In Australia, that means 4,320,000 cycles per day (50Hz mains).

 Figure 6 - Timer Synchronous Motor